rusticlion/PortRoyal/codebase_dump.md

 -- Move ship to a new zone
 function Ship:moveToZone(targetZoneIndex, gameState, gameMap)
+    -- Validate required parameters
+    assert(targetZoneIndex and type(targetZoneIndex) == "number", "targetZoneIndex must be a number") assert(gameState, "gameState is required for Ship:moveToZone")
+    assert(gameMap, "gameMap is required for Ship:moveToZone")
+    assert(targetZoneIndex <= #gameMap.zones, "targetZoneIndex out of bounds")

     if not gameState.ship.isMoving then
         local targetZone = gameMap.zones[targetZoneIndex]
         local currentZone = gameMap.zones[gameState.ship.currentZone]